(Last revised and updated: August 21, 2020)

 Newsletters and Email Privacy

-If you received a mailing from us, your email address is either listed with us as someone who has expressly shared your email address for the purpose of receiving information in the future (“opt-in”); you have registered, purchased or otherwise have an existing relationship with us; or we have rented an email list from a list owner to whom you have given permission to send third-party promotional email.
+To the extent permitted by applicable law, unless you opt out, we and third parties acting on our behalf may send you electronic newsletters, contact you about products, services, information, and news that may be of interest to you, and provide you with targeted feedback.
+If you received a mailing from us, your email address is either listed with us as someone who has expressly shared your email address for the purpose of receiving information in the future; you have registered, purchased or otherwise have an existing relationship with us; or we have rented an email list from a list owner to whom you have given permission to send third-party promotional email.
 We respect your time and attention by controlling the frequency of our mailings.

 Each email sent contains an easy way for you to cease receiving email from us.
 If you wish to do this, simply follow the instructions at the end of any email.
 If you have received unwanted, unsolicited email sent via this system or purporting to be sent via this system, please forward a copy of that email with your comments to email@example.com.